LitCommerce

 • Hashtag challenges encourage user-generated content and can be a highly effective way to increase engagement.

 Besides, TikTok offers a wide range of targeting options, including age, gender, location, interests, and devices.
 Budgeting strategies include options for daily or lifetime budgets, with bidding options for cost-per-click or cost-per-impression.
+For a step-by-step setup, check out our TikTok ads guide.

 Compared to TikTok, Instagram’s advertising platform through Facebook Ad Manager offers various ad formats, including Video Ads, Carousel Ads, Photo Ads, Stories Ads, and Explore Ads.